 US Military designations for weapons are generally a far different name from its manufacturer's model designation (and in some cases are better known than the weapon's real name).
 For example, the Beretta 92FS becomes the M9, the FN MAG becomes the M240 and so on.

 The Browning Hi-Power is also known as the HP-35, GP-35, the King Of Nines, the L9A1, or the BAP, depending on what country you're from and who it was meant to be used by.

 Glock is one of the few guns you'll almost never see given this treatment, being one manufacturer that's very protective of its likeness in addition to the name.
-You'll never find a copycat design that looks exactly like one, and Glocks in games will most always use the real name.
+You'll never find a copycat design that looks exactly like one (and there are many), and Glocks in games will most always use the real name.
 Notably, the Glock 19 is one of the few weapons in the game Black that has a completely unmodified outward appearance.

 A military that uses weapons captured from their enemies will usually rename them, to fit within their own style of designation.
 For example, in World War II, the Germans re-designated captured Soviet T-34 tanks as "Panzerkampfwagen T-34(r)", and PPSh-41 machine pistols as "MP-71(r)", among others.